aayostan/ZombieMania/README.md

    - need a pause screen where exchanges can be made (Time Est: ~3hrs) [Don't like this, interrupts gameplay!]
    - need to balance availability with difficulty (Time Est: ~2hrs)
    - Stretch: bullet go through (Time: ~0.5hrs), bullet explode, and bullet ricochet bonuses (Time Est: ~2hrs)
-5. Juice
+5. Juice (Time: ~4hrs)
-   - SoundFX play script (Time Est: ~1.25hrs)
+   - SoundFX play script (Time: ~0.5hrs)
    - Find SoundFX: Gunshots, reloading, gun switching, damage dealt, level-up...
-(Time Est: ~1.25hrs)
+(Time: ~2.75hrs)
    - Screenshake and when to use it..
-(Time Est: ~1hr)
+(Time: ~0.75hr)